The Common Program of the People's Republic of China 1949-1954

 The North China Region surrounding Beijing had the largest share of pre-1949 cadres, and beyond that the largest share dating to the Anti-Japanese War period by far.
 In 1950, the share of unfilled positions in some Regions was staggering: Central-South Region (58.3 percent), East China Region (71.6 percent), Southwest Region (80 percent).
 The competition for cadres throughout the country is fierce, legal work is looked down upon, often physical or mental handicapped cadres were assigned to the jobs and promising judicial cadres were transferred to other jobs with higher prestige, priority or more ‘future’.

-The large demand for judicial personnel forces the Communist leaders to continue to employ the personnel of the former GMD regime.
-Many of the retained officials have been suspected of disloyalty and are being purged.
-For example, in October 1951, even before the start of the reform campaign “…according to one report, over two hundred court officials in Guangxi province, including judges, district attorneys, and jurors, who formerly served the Nationalist regime, were under suspicion and were arrested en masse as potential anti-revolutionaries.”
+The high demand for judicial personnel compelled Communist leaders to retain staff from the former GMD regime.
+Many of these retained officials were suspected of disloyalty and faced purges.
+For instance, in October 1951, prior to the initiation of the reform campaign, a report indicated that over two hundred court officials in Guangxi province—including judges, district attorneys, and jurors who had previously served the Nationalist regime—were deemed suspicious and arrested en masse as potential anti-revolutionaries.

-In 1954, the regime introduces a system of courts and Higher People’s Courts which replaces the people’s tribunals.
-The emphasis shifts from eliminating the residues of the old regime to a “...second stage of its historical development, that of peaceful construction of the bases of a Socialist community.
-Literally overnight, the regime's hitherto essentially negative outlook was officially replaced by an ambitious positive programme for the further transformation of the country's social and economic fabric.
-For the bureaucracy, the switch meant both fresh operational goals and a different style of work from that which had been deemed suitable up till then.”
+In 1954, the regime implemented a system of courts and Higher People’s Courts to replace the people's tribunals.
+The focus transitioned from eradicating remnants of the old regime to a second phase of historical development centered on the peaceful construction of a Socialist community.
+Almost overnight, the regime's previously negative perspective was officially supplanted by an ambitious positive agenda aimed at transforming the country's social and economic structure.
+For the bureaucracy, this shift brought new operational objectives and a different work style than what had previously been considered appropriate.

 Li (1970).
 Pages 76-77 [↩] [Cite]